Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Introduction

-In order to maintain consistency between $\epsilon$ and $p$, we propose a margin of error scheme that is considered relative to the magnitude of $p$.
-Whilst defining the margin of error in this manner provides more flexibility over prescribing a fixed $\epsilon$ value, an initial estimate of the magnitude of $p$ is then required.
-We briefly discuss the practicality of obtaining such an initial estimate, but primarily focus on assessment of interval performance \textit{after} the estimate has been obtained.
-We note that it is standard practice to include an estimate of $p$ in sample size planning (unless a `default' value of $p=0.5$ is used), and, in any case, it is important to ensure that one does not end up with a mismatch between the value of $\epsilon$ and the magnitude of $p$ as discussed in the previous paragraph.

-We demonstrate the importance of a suitable definition of $\epsilon$ in the small probability regime of $p\le10^{-1}$, and recommend practical tolerances for both the proposed relative margin of error scheme and coverage probability.
-We provide a comparison in terms of sample size requirements and show that when CI performance is assessed in terms of both coverage probability and relative margin of error, the four CI estimators perform similarly in many cases.
+In this work, we illustrate the importance of using relative margin of error in a small $p$ regime, recommend practical tolerances for both relative margin of error and coverage probability, and provide comparisons in terms of sample size requirements.
+We show that when CI performance is assessed in terms of both coverage probability and relative margin of error, the four CI estimators perform similarly in many cases.
+Although the differences between the estimators is less pronounced when considering the relative margin of error, we show that the Wilson (score) interval provides the best overall performance.
+In addition, we provide practical guidance on the sample sizes required to attain reasonable CI performance for various (small) values of $p$.
+We anticipate that this guidance will be useful to researchers working in real-world small-$p$ applications.

 The remainder of this article is organised as follows.
-In Section \ref{sec:Estimators} we briefly highlight some of the proposed proportion interval estimators and provide formulae for the Wald, Clopper-Pearson, Wilson and Agresti-Coull intervals.
+In Section \ref{sec:Estimators}, we review some of the proportion estimators proposed in the literature, focusing, in particular, on the Wald, Clopper-Pearson, Wilson and Agresti-Coull intervals.
 Section \ref{sec:Criteria} provides details of the CI evaluation criteria used in the work.
-In Section \ref{sec:Sample} we discuss estimating $p$ for the purpose of sample size planning, examine the proposed relative margin of error scheme and suggest suitable tolerances for assessing CI performance.
-Sections \ref{sec:RelMoE} and \ref{sec:CITable} illustrate the importance of employing this relative margin of error scheme in CI assessment.
-In Section \ref{sec:Data} we present a number of case studies to demonstrate the use of the proposed $\epsilon_R$ criterion to assess the validity of estimated intervals.
-Finally, the article is concluded in Section \ref{sec:Conclusion} with a summary and discussion.
+Section \ref{sec:Sample} briefly discusses the initial estimation of $p$ for sample size planning, then moves on to using relative margin of error in such planning, and CI performance evaluation.
+Sections \ref{sec:RelMoE} and \ref{sec:CITable} illustrate the importance of employing a relative margin of error scheme in CI assessment.
+Section \ref{sec:Smalln} presents the challenge of estimating a rare-event proportion using a small sample size.
+In Section \ref{sec:Data}, we present a number of case studies to demonstrate the relative margin of error schemes in assessing the validity of estimated intervals.
+Finally, the article concludes in Section \ref{sec:Conclusion} with a discussion.